mmaelzer/surely/readme.md

 ```

 #### Surely.add(object)
 You can also add types by using the `add` method with an object that contains key names and function values.
-Internally, `surely` uses this method to add the default types.
+Internally, `surely` uses this method to add the **Default Types**.
 ```javascript
 var Surely = require('surely');